emjjkk/earth-is-beautiful/README.md

 # Somewhere — a random-world-photo Svelte app

 Fills the page with a random geotagged photo from Wikimedia Commons.
-A small round pin button sits in the corner; hover it to see where the photo was taken and who shot it, click it to open the original file page on Commons.

 ## How it works